ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

          (``g3.inp``), and tetramer (``g4.inp``) on 1, 2, 3, and 4 nodes,
          respectively.
          Use 8 MPI ranks per node and 16 OpenMP threads per rank.
       #.
-Gather total execution times from the output files and plot them
+Gather total execution times from the output files and plot the
-         against the number of basis functions.
+         computational cost (taking into account number of nodes) against the number of basis functions.
+Use logarithm scale on both axes.
       #.
 Gather the breakout of timings per SCF iteration from the output files.
-         Plot the timings of ``FockBuild``, ``ERI``, and ``FockDiag`` with respect to the number of basis functions.
+         Plot the computational cost of ``FockBuild`` with respect to the number of basis functions.

    .. tab:: MPI+OpenMP usage

       Run the zinc porphyrin example:

       #.
-Allocating all resources on a node to OpenMP threads.
-         Use 1 MPI rank and 16, 32, 64, and 128 OpenMP threads.
-         Gather total execution times from the output files and plot the speedup against the number of threads.
-      #.
-Compare the total execution time, the timings for ``FockBuild`` and
+Compare the total execution time and the timings for ``FockBuild``
-         ``ERI`` obtained using:
+         obtained using:

          - 1 node, 8 MPI ranks, 16 OpenMP threads
          - 1 node, 2 MPI ranks, 64 OpenMP threads (use ``OMP_PLACES=sockets``)